 It’s taken me a while to figure out what content I want to post on this website (other than information about my debut novel), but now that I’m in my final editing stage and have been looking for advice on that, I thought, “Well,…

-All rights reserved 2018 Scarlett Burn – Vol I (Draft Version) Synopsis: Scarlett Burn never intended to become an explorer.
+All rights reserved 2018 Explorations of Scarlett Burn – Vol I Synopsis: Scarlett Burn never intended to become an explorer.
 She only wanted to capture the elusive enemy known as time.
-Full Version on Amazon: Coming May 1st!
-Part 1 Part 2 Part 3…
+Available on Amazon HERE!
+The Lost City of Al-Kimiya Book One in A…

 Sharing writing tips, information, and advice.